valentinocossar/sublime/README.md

   git clone git://github.com/valentinocossar/sublime.git $ZSH_CUSTOM/plugins/sublime
   ```

-2. Add the plugin to the list of plugins for oh-my-zsh to load:
+2. Add the plugin to the list of plugins for Oh My Zsh to load:

   ```sh
   plugins=(sublime)